Candlewood Lake

-Candlewood Lake is a humanmade lake located in Fairfield and Litchfield counties of Western Connecticut, in the northeastern United States.
+Candlewood Lake is a manmade lake located in Fairfield and Litchfield counties of Western Connecticut, in the northeastern United States.
 At 8.4 sqmi, it is the largest lake in Connecticut and the largest lake in the New York metropolitan area.
 The lake is bordered by the city of Danbury, and the towns of Brookfield, New Fairfield, New Milford, and Sherman.
 Some of the most expensive real estate in the Greater Danbury area is located along the shores of the lake.

 Creation

 Concept

 On July 15, 1926, Connecticut Light and Power Company's board of directors approved a plan to create the first large-scale operation of pumped storage facilities in the US.
 By creating the lake and pumping it full of water from the Housatonic River, then letting the water pour down the penstock and into a turbine, the utility could produce electricity.

 Candlewood Lake was formed behind a hydroelectric dam south of the Rocky River's junction with the Housatonic River in New Milford.
 Similar to a giant battery, its main purpose is to store water during periods of low electrical demand for power generation when demand is high.
 Excess electricity from the valley's hydro-system is used to pump water up a hillside into the lake from the nearby Housatonic River during spring, and overnight hours in summer.
 The water is then allowed to flow back down into the river when extra electricity is needed in the grid, often during the region's mid-to-late summer heat waves.
 Power is generated by turbines that are spun by the water flowing into the river while pumping is done by reversing the impellers.